 Now a hangout for hipsters and a thriving cultural center, Hembrugterrein is a creative’s paradise.
 This artsy paradise was once a hub for the production of weaponry and ammunition.

 It has since reopened in 2014 to feature a rejuvenated complex with museums, restaurants, and several creative venues.
-Het Hem, the cultural center for its artistic activities, runs various seasonal art programs that include theater, music, philosophy, and dance.
+Het Hem, the cultural center for its artistic activities, runs various seasonal art programs, including theater, music, philosophy, and dance.

 Once you’ve got your art fix in, there are a number of spaces here where you can relax: a coffee bar, a library, and a restaurant with a terrace and bar that hosts live acts and DJs.
 This is one of the more local hidden gems, making it one of the better places to visit to avoid tourist crowds.

 11. Breakaway from the crowd in Westerpark.

-If you need a break from the throngs of tourists, head to Westerpark located in Amsterdam West.
-This is an excellent public urban park that features bars, coffee roasters, restaurants, an art-house cinema, a microbrewery, and a plethora of creative businesses.
+If you need a break from the crowds of tourists and want a family-friendly activity in Amsterdam, head to Westerpark in Amsterdam West.
+This excellent public urban park features bars, coffee roasters, restaurants, an art-house cinema, a microbrewery, and many creative businesses.

-Several landscaped areas allow you to laze around with just a book in hand, while water features and unique architecture offer even more eye candy.
-The Westergasfabriek, an old gasworks converted into a cultural pavilion, is located just a stone’s throw away.
+Several landscaped areas allow you to laze around with just a book, while water features and unique architecture offer even more eye candy.
+The Westergasfabriek, an old gasworks converted into a cultural pavilion, is just a stone’s throw away.

 See Related: 2 Days in Amsterdam Itinerary